How to Net Over $1 Million a Year Wholesaling Real Estate

 All the advice and tactics in the world mean nothing unless you aggressively take intelligently directed action, which is Matt’s Best Real Estate Investing Advice Ever.
 “Be aggressive, but always have an exit strategy, and be okay with the worst-case scenario.”

-Matt said, “If you analyze the deal and you assume that all hell was going to break loose and the numbers were going to go the opposite way of what you hope and anticipated, you’re still okay with the deal and you have an exit strategy once you figure out how you’re going to go about your [deal].”
+Matt said, “If you analyze the deal and you assume that all hell was going to break loose and the numbers were going to go the opposite way of what you hope and anticipated, you’re still okay with the deal, and you have an exit strategy once you figure out how you’re going to go about your [deal].”
+This is an absolute must for any deal – follow your instincts, but do not move forward on anything unless you are prepared with contingency plans!

-The three main ways Matt finds buyers for his deals are:
+The three main ways Matt finds buyers for his wholesale property deals are:

 - Calling up the agent/buyer of a comparable property in the same neighborhood that was purchased for cash and seeing if they are interested in buying more properties